RayNjoroge/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 1 - Printing current user.
 Task 2 - Printing all groups the current user is part of.
 Task 3 - Changing the file hello owner to user betty.
+Task 4 - Script that creates an empty file hello.